COVID-19 Travel Advisory Notice

 Most countries are now permitted to come to Sri Lanka.
 Please check with your Country of origin on whether you are permitted to travel and what border restrictions are in place.

-Cases of coronavirus (COVID-19) are low in Sri Lanka but are slowly increasing and the Sri Lankan Government are taking measures to prevent the spread of the virus.
+Cases of coronavirus (COVID-19) are fairly low in Sri Lanka (including the Delta variant) and daily cases are approx 1,300.
+The Sri Lankan Government are taking measures to prevent the spread of the virus.
 You should comply with screening measures put in place by the authorities and airlines.

 Entry and Visas.